thinkshout/thinkshout/blog/_posts/2014-10-03-getting-started-with-behat.md

 ## Run Tests

-Let's use the scenario of ensuring that the user login experience is correct.
+Let's use the scenario where we're ensuring that the user login experience is correct.
 This will verify that the site is up & running, that valid users can log in, and that invalid credentials will not work.
 Here's a test run, using a local development site:

 ![behat test run](/assets/images/blog/behat-test-run.png)